Home

 Rosa passed away at the age of 75 on Sept.
 8, 1951, in Warren.

 Daughter Bessie "Linny" Housel (1896- ? ) was born on April 5, 1896/1897 in Farmington, Trumbull County.
 She dwelled in Johnston, Trumbull County in young womanhood.
 At the age of 19, on March 25, 1916, she was united in the bonds of matrimony with 21-year-old farmer Alfred N. Rumbaugh (Dec.
-18, 1894- ? ), also of Johnston.
+18, 1894- ? ), also of Johnston, sometimes spelled "Rambaugh."
 Rev. John C. Smith officiated.
 Alfred was born in Lake County, OH and the son of Samuel and Lavine (Gillett) Rumbaugh.
 The offspring they produced together included Eva Mae Parker and Merle Tod Rumbaugh.
 The couple resided in Warren in 1920 and 1930, with Alfred earning a living during those years as a mechanic in an automobile garage.
-The couple divorced.
+The couple eventually divorced.
+As of 1947, she made her dwelling-place in Phalanx, OH.
 Bessie moved into the home of feed store proprietor Hallie Hardman in Southington and in 1950 served as his housekeeper.

 Great-granddaughter Nancy L. Parker (1938- ? ) was born in about 1938.
 She was joined in wedlock with (?)
 Mccauley ( ? - ? ).
 Nancy dwelled in Champion, OH in 2017.
 She was affiliated with the organization TNR which helped citizens deal with stray animals.
 She made news in 2019 when the Trumbull County Board of Health cited her for feeding stray cats.
 After a public outcry, she attended a hearing with the board and was allowed to continue her ways.